CrystalCover/TownOfSalem/README.md

 All features are client-side and do not affect the gameplay for you or others.

 ### Fixes
-- Upon role conversions, avatar name labels will be properly updated.
+- Upon role conversions, avatar name label colors will be properly updated.
 - Chat messages containing invalid characters (chat exploits) will be shown as "[SenderAccountName] has sent an invalid message.", and the sender's account name will be colored in black until relaunch of the application.
 - Day and night headers in the chat log are now properly filtered in the Spanish language.
+- The chat log will no longer scroll to the bottom every time you change the position filter.
 - Toaster notifications for party invites appear again.
 - When you are a Blackmailer and whisper to someone, you will no longer hear your own whisper as if it came from someone else.
 - If you end up visiting a jailed player as an Arsonist, the jailed player will no longer be shown as doused.
+- Some stuff in the friend service has been made more sane.

 ### Reversals
 - T\*v\*rn K\*\*p\*r and B\*\*tl\*gg\*r are renamed back to Escort and Consort; their role icons and all associated strings are also changed back.